melange-re/melange-re.github.io/docs/melange-book/installation.md

 the [OCaml
 Platform](https://marketplace.visualstudio.com/items?itemName=ocamllabs.ocaml-platform)
 extension from OCaml Labs.
-To verify that the extension worked, open the melange-opam-template we downloaded in the last step in Visual Code.
-Code should be syntax highlighted, and you should see type annotations when you hover over variables.
-Now [open your User Settings JSON file](https://code.visualstudio.com/docs/getstarted/settings#_settingsjson) and add this:
+To verify that the extension worked, open the melange-tutorial project in Visual Studio Code.
+OCaml code should be syntax highlighted, and you should see type annotations when you hover over variables.
+Now [open your User Settings JSON file](https://code.visualstudio.com/docs/getstarted/settings#_settingsjson) and add this snippet:

 ```json
 "[reason]": {